-Talk of carbon footprints and environmental damage is common these days, and not just as topics on the news.
-For the past five years, the BBC, along with its sustainability partners in the BAFTA Albert Consortium, has been working towards reducing its impact on the environment.
-We examine what that means for TV programme makers on a practical level.
+The BBC, along with its sustainability partners in the BAFTA Albert Consortium, has been working towards reducing its impact on the environment.
+Find out what you as a programme maker can do to make a difference.

 For programme makers, reducing our impact on the environment means reducing our emissions from energy and transport, minimising water consumption, cutting waste and re-using/recycling as much as we can.
 But it also means taking as much care over HOW our programmes are made as their quality.
 We call it Sustainable Production - programmes made with as little negative impact on the environment as possible.
 As green champion, entrepreneur and BBC Dragon Deborah Meaden explains, programme makers can lead the world on-screen in the programmes they make, and help save the planet behind the scenes in the way their productions are managed.